How to design an employee journey map (with template)

 As an HR leader, you will likely build a team of department leaders and other stakeholders to create an employee journey map.

-An employee journey map can be a high-level comprehensive overview of the employee experience, from recruitment to training to final offboarding, as in the employee journey map template below.
-It can also depict a particular part of the journey, such as pain points of the journey, or stages that cause problems.
+An employee journey map can be a high-level comprehensive overview of the employee experience from recruitment to training to final offboarding, as shown in the employee journey map template below.
+It can also depict a particular part of the journey, such as its pain points -- stages that cause problems.
 Employee journey maps are also likely to include specific information about the touchpoints you're focusing on, ratings of a particular interaction and next steps.

 Why are employee journey maps important?

-An employee journey map is an important tool to understand the employee experience.
-Working with other stakeholders, your HR team can use the map to identify main areas for improvement and then create new strategies, based on data from an employee feedback mechanism or other source.
-When done correctly, employee journey maps can uncover areas that need improvement.
+An employee journey map is an important tool for understanding the employee experience.
+Working with other stakeholders, your HR team can use the map to identify specific areas for improvement throughout each stage of employment and then create new strategies based on employee feedback.

 Employee journey map template